RinHizakura/riscv-emulator/README.md

 ## Compliance Test

 The [riscv-arch-test](https://github.com/riscv/riscv-arch-test) is applied to check if implementing the specifications correctly.
-We can pass RV64I and RV64M now.
+We can pass RV64I, M, and C now.
 You can run the compliance test by the following command.
 ```
 $ git submodule update --init